hglattergotz/json_api_40_min/json_api_topconf_2016_01.md

 ^
 - Lets talk about JSON:API
-- BTW: This is the logo - its not JSON
+- BTW: This is the logo
-- Does not reflect quality of project
+- its not valid JSON

 ---

 # **_{_"_json_"_:_"_api_"_}_**

+^
+- Doesn't reflect on quality of project

 ---

 ## Aside from _HTTP_ and _JSON_ what to most API**s** have in _common_**?**

 ^
+- If consumed and devd many APIs
-- If you consume lots of APIs over time you will notice
+- over time you will notice
+- even if all HTTP/JSON

 ---